1 Introduction

 1.2 Topics covered

 This course covers how to use containers for scientific software development.
-We encourage the recognition that scientific software can take many forms that can all benefit from the concepts of continuous integration and continuous deployment.
+Scientific software can take many forms but all can benefit from the concepts of continuous integration (CI) and continuous deployment (CD).
+Containers play a critical role in CI/CD by providing a consistent, portable, and isolated environment for building, testing, and deploying software.

 This course builds on concepts introduced in the Reproducibility and Advanced Reproducibility courses from the ITCR Training Network.
 If you are unfamiliar with GitHub and/or do not have an account, we’d suggest you start with those courses by using the links above.